What is calcium and what does it do?

 Hormone regulation: Calcium helps your body release hormones and enzymes that are needed for various body functions.

-Many adults in the US may be at risk of having a calcium deficiency.
+Many adults in the US may be at risk of being low in calcium.
 In fact, it's estimated that approximately 70% of US adults get less than the daily intake recommended.
+[4]

-Being calcium deficient can lead to a range of symptoms that may impact different body organ systems.
+Being low in calcium can lead to a range of symptoms that may impact different parts of the body.
 The signs of calcium deficiency depend on how low the blood calcium levels are.
 A calcium deficiency can be difficult to detect as there are no obvious early symptoms that a person may lack calcium.
 The signs tend to develop over time as calcium levels continue to drop.
-Severe deficiency can have a more serious impact on health and definitely requires a visit to the doctor.
+The best way to be sure is to schedule an appointment with a healthcare professional who can check your calcium levels.

 -